 Great SDR peak brightness.
 This monitor should be able to overcome glare in any room.

-The Razor Raptor 27 has decent peak brightness in HDR.
+Decent peak brightness in HDR.
 Small highlights in some scenes stand out a bit, but it isn't quite bright enough.
-The Raptor is a bit brighter than the Gigabyte Aorus AD27QD.
+It can get a bit brighter than the Gigabyte Aorus AD27QD.

 Excellent gray uniformity.
 The sides of the screen are a bit darker than the rest, but this shouldn't be very noticeable with most content.